Library publishing

-Library publishing, also known as campus-based publishing, is the practice of an academic library providing publishing services.
+Library publishing, also known as campus-based publishing, is the practice of an academic or public library providing publishing services.

 Concept

 A library publishing service usually publishes academic journals and often provides a broader range of publishing services as well.
 This can include publishing other formats such as scholarly monographs and conference proceedings.
 It generally has a preference for open access publishing.

 Library publishing often focuses on electronic publishing rather than print, thus complementing the role of traditional academic presses.
 Sometimes a library and a university press based at the same institution will form a partnership, with each focusing on their own area of expertise.
 For example, the University of Pittsburgh library publishing service publishes peer-reviewed journals and also collaborates with the university press to publish open access monographs.

 Software is available to manage the journal publication process.
 The open source Open Journal Systems by the Public Knowledge Project, and Digital Commons' bepress, are both widely used by library publishing services.
 Some libraries use Open Journal Systems to create overlay journals which present scholarly content that is held in an institutional repository.